core-wg/yang-cbor/draft-ietf-core-sid-latest.md

         '(/[a-zA-Z_][a-zA-Z0-9\-_.]*(:[a-zA-Z_][a-zA-Z0-9\-_.]*)?)*';
     }
     description
-      "A schema-node path string for use in the
-       YANG SID registry.
+      "A schema-node path is an absolute YANG schema node identifier as defined by the YANG ABNF rule absolute-schema-nodeid, except that module names are used instead of prefixes.

       This string additionally follows the following rules:

        o  The leftmost (top-level) data node name is always in the namespace-qualified form.
        o  Any subsequent schema node name is in the namespace-qualified form if the node is defined in a module other than its parent node, and the simple form is used otherwise.
-No predicates are allowed.
+No predicates are allowed.";

-       This format is intended to support the YANG 1.1 ABNF for a schema node identifier, except module names are used instead of prefixes.";
     reference
       "RFC 7950, The YANG 1.1 Data Modeling Language;
        Section 6.5: Schema Node Identifier;";